Microwave Sounding Unit temperature measurements: History of satellite temperature data interpretation

 Christy et al. (2007) claimed that tropical temperature trends from radiosondes matches closest with his v5.2 UAH dataset.
 Furthermore, they asserted there was a discrepancy between RSS and sonde trends beginning in 1992, when the NOAA-12 satellite was launched.

-In 1998 the UAH data had showed a cooling of 0.05K per decade (at 3.5 km – mid to low troposphere).
+In 1998 the UAH data had shown a cooling of 0.05K per decade (at 3.5 km – mid to low troposphere).
 Wentz & Schabel at RSS in their 1998 paper showed this (along with other discrepancies) was due to the orbital decay of the NOAA satellites.
-Once the orbital changes had been allowed for the data showed a 0.07K per decade increase in temperature at this level of the atmosphere.
+Once the orbital changes had been allowed for, the data showed a 0.07K per decade increase in temperature at this level of the atmosphere.

 Another important critique of the early satellite record was its shortness—adding a few years on to the record or picking a particular time frame could change the trends considerably.

 Through early 2005, even though they began with the same data, each of the major research groups had interpreted it with different results.
 Most notably, Mears et al. at RSS found 0.193 °C/decade for lower troposphere up to July 2005, compared to +0.123 °C/decade found by UAH for the same period.

 There were ongoing efforts to resolve these differences.
 Much of the disparity in early results was resolved by the three papers in Science, 11 August 2005, which pointed out errors in the UAH 5.1 record and the radiosonde record in the tropics.

 An alternative adjustment to remove the stratospheric contamination has been introduced by Fu et al. (2004).
 After the correction the vertical weighting function is nearly the same of the T2(TMT) channel in the troposphere.

 Another re-analysis, by Vinnikov et al. in 2006, found +0.20 °C per decade (1978–2005).

 Analysis over a longer time period has resolved some, but not all, of the discrepancy in the data.
 The IPCC Fifth Assessment Report (2014) stated: "based on multiple independent analyses of measurements from radiosondes and satellite sensors it is virtually certain that globally the troposphere has warmed and the stratosphere has cooled since the mid-20th century.
 Despite unanimous agreement on the sign of the trends, substantial disagreement exists among available estimates as to the rate of temperature changes, particularly outside the NH extratropical troposphere, which has been well sampled by radiosondes, and concluded "Although there have been substantial methodological debates about the calculation of trends and their uncertainty, a 95% confidence interval of around ±0.1 °C per decade has been obtained consistently for both LT and MT (e.g., Section 2.4.4; McKitrick et al., 2010).